• HOME

 The side of Cathédral Saint-Jean

-There are more things to do and see in Old Lyon, such as exploring the hidden semi-underground tunnels (traboules), eating in a typical Lyonnais restaurant (called a bouchon), visiting the quirky museums of Puppetry, Cinema and Miniatures, and more!
+In the afternoon, you can explore the hidden semi-underground tunnels (traboules), eat in a typical Lyonnais restaurant (called a bouchon), visit the quirky museums of Puppetry, Cinema, and Miniatures, and more!

 Hôtel de Ville